NowYouKnowProgramming/webdev-learning-materials/src/pages/principles/testing.md

 - [Fireship - Test-Driven Development // Fun TDD Introduction with JavaScript](https://www.youtube.com/watch?v=Jv2uxzhPFl4)
 - [Jack Herrington - Test Driven Development: The best way to code that I almost never use](https://www.youtube.com/watch?v=EH9Suo_J4Ks)
 - [Kent C. Dodds - AHA Testing (how to test wisely)](https://kentcdodds.com/blog/aha-testing)

-#### Structure of a test

-- Arrange - set up the test data, test conditions, and test environment
-- Act - run logic that should be tested (eg. execute function), click a button
-- Assert - compare the expected result with the actual result

-#### Types of tests

-- Unit tests - testing an isolated function
-- Integration tests - testing a component that uses other components, testing things _working_ together
-- End to end tests - testing user interaction with UI

 ### Other testing materials